The Invisible Bottleneck: How One Sync Call Froze Our Node.js API

 }

-In local development, the JSON file was 12KB.
-The function took about 0.8ms.
-With our test traffic of 5–10 req/sec, that was invisible.
-In production, the file had grown to 340KB as we onboarded more tenants.
-The function now took 4–8ms per call — and we were calling it 500 times per second.
+In local dev the JSON was 12KB and the function took about 0.8ms.
+With test traffic of 5-10 req/s that was invisible.
+In production, the file had grown to 340KB as we onboarded tenants.
+The function now took 4-8ms per call.
+We were calling it 500 times per second.

-To understand why this was catastrophic, you need to understand what Node.js actually is: a single-threaded runtime built around a non-blocking event loop.
-The event loop is the engine that makes Node fast — it allows one thread to handle thousands of concurrent connections by never waiting.
-It processes a request, delegates I/O to the OS, handles the next request, and comes back when the I/O is done.
+To understand why this was catastrophic, you need to remember what Node.js actually is: a single-threaded runtime built around a non-blocking event loop.
+The event loop is the engine that lets one thread handle thousands of concurrent connections by never waiting.
+It processes a request, delegates I/O to the OS, picks up the next request, and comes back when the I/O is done.

-The critical rule: never block the event loop.
-When you call a synchronous function, the entire loop stops.
+The critical rule is never block the event loop.
+When you call a synchronous function, the whole loop stops.
 Nothing else runs.
-Every other in-flight request freezes in place until your synchronous operation completes.
+Every other in-flight request freezes in place until your sync operation completes.

 NODE.JS EVENT LOOP — HEALTHY (async I/O)